Jui1710/ToDo-Backend/README.md

 4. Update a Task
 5. Delete a Task

 REST APIs are created to perform the above operations.
-The project is build using ExpressJS framework of NodeJS.
+The project is built using ExpressJS framework of NodeJS.

 ## Requirements/Installation

-Make sure Node and Npm (Refrence for installation: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) are installed on your machine.
+Make sure Node and Npm ([Refrence for installation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))are installed on your machine.
 Open the terminal, enter the following commands:
 <br>